cat-lin-morgan/shop-shop/README.md

 Refactored from React Context API to use Redux, application retains all of it's original functionality.

+It did not require sweeping changes.
+I changed the way my reducer worked, and how my App.js and several components depended on state.

 **To Note:** I left the Global Context API code commented out in the files.
-I wanted to still be able to see and refernece the work I did with the API.
+I wanted to still be able to see and refernece the work I did with the React Context API.

 ![javascript badge](https://img.shields.io/badge/We%20Stan-Javascript-brightgreen)
 ![node badge](https://img.shields.io/badge/Node-Over%20Here-blueviolet)